 Complex Marital Property Division

 Obviously, the division of your property that occurs during your Rhode Island divorce is very important in a number of ways.
-Items that you may have an emotional attachment to are being divided between you and your soon to be ex-spouse.
-Secondly, your share of assets that need to be divided will form the basis for establishing your own individual household and your life after your Rhode Island divorce.
+Items that you may have an emotional attachment to are being divided between you and your spouse.
+Secondly, your share of assets that need to be divided will form the basis for establishing your own individual household and your life after your divorce.

-Frank understands the difficulty and uncertainty that divorce presents.
+Attorney Flanagan understands the difficulty and uncertainty that divorce presents.
 You deserve an attorney with the solid experience and skill necessary to guide you to success in the Rhode Island Family Court.
-Frank Flanagan is committed to helping our clients identify and achieve their goals.
+Attorney Flanagan is committed to helping his clients identify and achieve their goals.
 Let us help make sure your voice is heard.

 Contact us today to schedule a free initial consultation.